bdekoz/mozilla-perf-analysis-x/README.md

 Set the environmental variable MOZTELEMETRYX to the location of the source directory.

-Main excecutables are built from sources in the src directory, by running `scripts/compile.sh` like so
+Main executables are built from sources in the src directory, by running `scripts/compile.sh` like so
 ```
 ../scripts/compile-source.sh moz-telemetry-x-extract.cc
 ```